 Sikhs in the United States have faced bias and discrimination for generations, which can foreshadow systemic problems for the country.
-After 9/11, the first deadly hate crime in a larger wave of backlash targeted Balbir Singh Sodhi, a Sikh American who was murdered outside his gas station on September 15, 2001.
-In addition, one of the worst attacks on an American house of worship occurred on August 5, 2012, when a white supremacist initially murdered six Sikhs inside a gurdwara (Sikh house of worship) in Oak Creek, Wisconsin.
+After 9/11, one of the first deadly hate crimes in a larger wave of backlash targeted Balbir Singh Sodhi, a Sikh American who was murdered outside his gas station on September 15, 2001.
+In addition, one of the worst attacks on an American house of worship occurred on August 5, 2012, when a white supremacist initially murdered six Sikhs inside a gurdwara (Sikh house of worship) in Oak Creek, Wisconsin, with a seventh victim dying from his injuries in 2020.
 Since then, more houses of worship from other faiths have been attacked.

 The intersectionality of the racial, religious, and national origin identity of Sikhs makes them targets of hate often driven by xenophobia, anti-immigrant sentiments, and white supremacy.
 Since the FBI started tracking anti-Sikh hate crimes in 2015, Sikhs have consistently been among the top five most targeted religious communities.
-Furthermore, the number of reported anti-Sikh hate crimes has increased significantly, reaching a record high in 2021.
+The number of reported anti-Sikh hate crimes has increased significantly over the years, reaching a record high in 2022.
 Currently, anti-Sikh hate crimes are the second most common form of religiously motivated hate crimes after anti-Jewish hate crimes.